Baltimore County Department of Health

-The Baltimore County Department of Health provides treatment for substance users and their families, offers programs and services to prevent substance use, and develops, coordinates, and monitors a countywide network of substance use prevention and disorder treatment services.
+The Baltimore County Department of Health provides treatment through community providers for substance users and their families, offers programs and services to prevent substance use, and develops, coordinates, and monitors a countywide network of substance use prevention and disorder treatment services.

 - Criminal Justice Services